Learning Abroad Center

 Police Report

-A police report is required for students doing an internship in Toledo.
+A police report is required if you are doing an internship in Toledo.
 We will not be able to place you in an internship without a police report.

 A police report is a background check stating whether you have a criminal history.
 Different governmental agencies or police departments refer to this document as a background check.
 Explain that you need the document in order to provide a record of any violations that you may have in order to participate in an internship abroad.
 The document you receive varies by jurisdiction.